jara001/f1tenth-rules/rules_v3.md

 Qualification is a session testing the autonomous capabilities of the racing car.

-_Felix: Is crash defined somewhere?
-Touching would be okay, right?
-Or is all kind of contact forbidden?
-Then we need to make it possible to do it_

-_J: Food for thoughts._

 - Complete a single lap without touching and crashing anything.
 Anything can be:

     - Track borders